 “A lot of very promising programs are now in the pipeline, and patients are waiting for their approval,” said Alessandri.
 “Industry urgently needs robust manufacturing technology, capable of serving millions of patients.”

 European biotechs are busy developing second-generation technologies to allow easier and cheaper scale up, producing higher quality products with less waste.
 They could start to phase out first-generation methods very soon.

 The realm of cell manufacturing in industrial and food biotech is also likely to see big breakthroughs in the coming years.
-Earlier this month, for instance, the nutrition and health giant Royal DSM set up a lab in the Netherlands dedicated to applying artificial intelligence (AI) to the challenge of growing microbial strains at a commercial scale.
+In January this year, for instance, the nutrition and health giant Royal DSM set up a lab in the Netherlands dedicated to applying artificial intelligence (AI) to the challenge of growing microbial strains at a commercial scale.